General non-linear fragmentation with discontinuous Galerkin methods: Numerical results

 \subsubsection{Power-law mass distribution}

 In astrophysics, the mass distribution of fragments is traditionally described by a power-law

 where the determination of $\alpha$ remains an open problem.
 Several theoretical works obtained $\alpha = -11/6 \approx-1.8$ \citep{Dohnayi1969,Williams1994,Jones1996,Tanaka1996}.
 Experimental studies of grain-grain collision found that $\alpha$ takes value from $-2$ to $-1$ \citep{Blum1993,Guttler2010,Deckers2014,Bukhari_Syed2017}.
-We present a benchmark for the DG scheme with a power-law mass distribution of fragments.
+We present a numerical analysis to constrain the value of $\alpha$.
 Let us consider a mass distribution of fragments defined as

 The normalisation coefficient $A(y,z)$ is obtained by applying local mass conservation to our physical mass domain

 giving

 where $\alpha \in \mathbb{R}$, $(y+z,x_{\mathrm{min}}) \in \mathbb{R}_{+}^2$ and $y+z >x_{\mathrm{min}}$.
 The mass distribution of fragments is a positive function if $\alpha \in (-\infty,-2) \cup (-2,\infty)$.
 A singularity appears for $\alpha = -2$ for the normalisation in Eq.~\ref{eq:b_power_law}.
 For that specific case, the coefficient $A$ has to be calculated from Eq.~\ref{eq:b_mass_cons_num}.
 The number of fragments produced after each collision is given by Eq.~\ref{eq:frag_number} with $0 \leftrightarrow x_{\mathrm{min}} $,